 ORG @ Architecture Biennale Rotterdam "It's About Time"

-ORG’s Antwerp Ring Project was selected for the Ancestor trajectory of the Rotterdam Biennale because of the long-term, multi-generational, planning for transition in the metropolitan region.
-By working towards a comprehensive mobility transition Antwerp is acting as a good ancestor for the residents of now and the future.
+ORG’s Antwerp Ring Project was selected for exhibition in the Ancestor trajectory of the Rotterdam Biennale on account of its long-term, multi-generational, planning for transition in the metropolitan region.
+By working towards a comprehensive mobility transition Antwerp acts as a 'good ancestor' for the residents of now and the future.

-The Antwerp project is an example of how an integrated approach can tackle both hard dynamics through analytics, and then be combined with consistent stakeholder work and collaborative visioning that builds towards a realizable project with a real budget and timeline and stakeholder support.
-The built project is an adaptive vision that meets the mobility needs of generations and creates quality green spaces out of what once was hardscaped transportation infrastructure.
+The Antwerp project is an example of how an integrated approach can tackle hard dynamics.
+The application of analytics, combined with consistent stakeholder work and collaborative visioning builds towards a realizable project with a real budget and timeline and stakeholder support.
+The built project is an adaptive vision that meets the mobility needs of generations and creates quality green spaces out of what once was hardscaped, lifeless transportation infrastructure.

 By capping the Antwerp ring and through the creation of new mobility networks with infrastructural interventions such as multimodal hubs, the city embraces new forms of mobility that provide an improved social and environmental quality of life.